-Users often worry whether they should credit the original creator of the image when using their work.
-Typically, attribution is not necessary – whether you are using Rights Managed or Royalty-free images unless it is stated in the license agreement.
+Users often worry about whether they should credit the original creator of the image when using their work.
+Typically, attribution is not necessary – whether you are using Rights Managed images or Royalty-free images – unless it is stated in the license agreement.

-Nevertheless, many end-users continue to credit the original photographer as an ethical thing.
-And you should follow the best practice as a good gesture.
+Nevertheless, many end users continue to credit the original photographer as an ethical thing.
+And you should follow this best practice as a good gesture.

 Stock image users often wonder if they should use free stock photo sites or premium versions.
 In most cases, there is nothing wrong with using any of them as long as they help fill the visual gap relevantly in your content.